dfroger/py-require/README.md

 - rewrite, using `Require` class and cleaner code base
 - add `require.new()` (#11)
 - support for translating `'.'` to `'./__init__.py'` (#10)
+- fix bug with parent context not being inherited when calling the `require` module directly instead of using `require.require()`, by introducing a new *_stackdepth* parameter

 #### v0.10